 1/2 Cup Organic Cane Sugar

 Preheat oven to 375 degrees.
 Butter a 9 1/2 inch casserole dish.
 Carefully place the bottom crust into the dish making sure the dough adheres to the bottom and sides of the dish.
 Also make sure the dough does is not over the top of the dish.
-Place half the berries onto the dough, dot with butter spread and sprinkle a 1/4 Cup of the sugar.
-Repeat, then sprinkle generously with cardamom and nutmeg.
-Place into oven for 50-60 minutes or until the crust turns golden brown.
-Remove from the oven, let cool, top with vegan vanilla ice cream and repeat!
+Place half the berries onto the dough, dot with butter spread and sprinkle a 1/4 cup of the sugar.
+Repeat, then sprinkle with cardamom and nutmeg.
+Place into oven for 30-40 minutes or until the crust turns golden brown.
+Remove from the oven, let cool, top your Vegan Blueberry Cobbler with some vegan vanilla ice cream and repeat!